ameeraadam/Data-Engineer-Tech-Challenge-TAP/README.md

 You are required to process the **input data provided in this repository** (`dataset1.csv` and `dataset2.csv`), generating at least 2 sets of data: successful and unsuccessful applications.
-These datasets should be easily identified and organised for downstream workloads (not part of this assessment).
+These datasets should be easily identified and organised for downstream workloads (downstream context will not be part of this assessment).

 **Please provide the scripts created, and the output data after processing.
 Ensure that respective files and directories are included to enable easier replication for assessment purposes.**